-Perhentian Islands for Backpackers
+Understanding the Perhentian Islands

-The Perhentian Islands, off the western coast of mainland Malaysia are a re group of tropical islands in the South China Sea.
-The Perhentian Islands consist of two main islands and a number of smaller islands The two main islands, frequented by travellers and holiday makers, are Perentian Besar (translated as 'big island') and Perhentian Kecil (translated as 'small island').
+The Perhentian Islands, off the western coast of mainland Malaysia are a group of tropical islands in the South China Sea.
+The Perhentian Islands consist of two main islands and a number of smaller islands The two main islands, frequented by travellers and holiday makers, are Perhentian Besar (translated as 'big island') and Perhentian Kecil (translated as 'small island').
 Perhentian Besar has more in the way of luxury accommodation whereas Perhentian Kecil has a more laid-back, bare-bones, rustic feel.
 That's not to say that Perhentian Kecil doesn't have good accommodation - it certainly does - but it is more appealing to backpackers and travellers on a smaller budget.

 Getting to the Perhentian Islands

 You can get to either of the Perhentian islands from the small port town of Kuala Besut.
 Boats from Kuala Besut start from around 7am (or once the boat is full) and cost around 70 Malaysian Ringitt for a return ticket.
 Most of these boats go to both Perhentian Kecil and Perhentian Besar.
 The boats are speedboats and the journey is fast and relatively pleasant.
 Rest assured there is a cafe at Kuala Besut so you can get your cafeine fix to help you with the early start.
 I really recommend getting there as early as possible as most of the accommodation on Perhentian Kecil operates on a first come first served basis.
 Getting there in the first wave of the day will boost your chances of finding somewhere good to stay.